hemanthsaju7/terraform-wordpress-provision/README.md

 Here we are creating 3 instances - bastion,frontend and backend.
 Installing Wordpress on frontend and mariadb on backend instance.
 We can only access frondend and backend instances by sshing to bastion server.

+After running this code, we will be able to see the wp installation page.